Money Changer License: Eligibility and Application Process in India

-Process to Obtain Money Changer License
+The process to Obtain Money Changer License

-To start a money changing business in India, it is mandatory to obtain the approval of the Reserve Bank of India.
+To start a money-changing business in India, it is mandatory to obtain the approval of the Reserve Bank of India.
 The process involved in obtaining a Money Changer License or FFMC License includes the following steps:

 Application to RBI For Money Changer License

 The first step is to file a comprehensive application with the regional office of the RBI to obtain the money changer license.
 The application must be accompanied by the requisite documents as prescribed by the RBI.